-- Our CN&G Committee exercises strong oversight of all elements of executive compensation; - Base salary in 2017 represented 55% or less of each named executive officer's total direct compensation opportunity, with the remainder of compensation being variable or "at risk" (with annual bonuses included as "total direct compensation" based on the amount actually awarded to the executive for 2017 and equity awards, if any, included based on the grant date fair value of awards granted to the executive as determined under applicable accounting rules; no equity awards were granted to executives in 2017); - Our CN&G Committee retains Pay Governance as its independent compensation consultant; - · Our equity incentive plan includes a compensation recovery or "clawback" provision that applies to all equity plan participants; - Except for Mr. Poneman, our CEO, there are no employment agreements with our executives.
+- · Our CN&G Committee exercises strong oversight of all elements of executive compensation; - Base salary in 2018 represented 35% or less of each named executive officer's total direct compensation opportunity (excluding LTI Equity Awards which have not yet been determined), with the remainder of compensation being variable or "at risk" (with annual bonuses included as "total direct compensation" based on the amount actually awarded to the executive for 2018 and equity awards, if any, included based on the grant date fair value of awards granted to the executive as determined under applicable accounting rules; no equity awards were granted to executives in 2018); - In 2018, the CN&G Committee re-evaluated both the director and Chief Executive Officer compensation and determined to increase the use of equity awards as an element of overall compensation in order to increase the alignment between our directors and our Chief Executive Officer with our stockholders.
+This re-alignment is evidenced by the restructuring of the director compensation program to replace prior cash compensation with RSUs and the amendment to the employment agreement of our Chief Executive Officer to pay a portion of his cash bonus in equity.
+For a discussion of the revised director compensation program, please see the section of this Proxy Statement titled "Non-Employee Director Compensation Arrangement" and the section titled "CEO Employment Agreement." - · Our CN&G Committee retains Pay Governance as its independent compensation consultant; - · Our equity incentive plan includes a compensation recovery or "clawback" provision that applies to all equity plan participants; - Except for Mr. Poneman, our CEO, there are no employment agreements with our executives.
 The Company has change in control agreements with each of the covered executives (including each of the named executive officers), which are "double-trigger" requiring both a change in control of the Company and an involuntary or constructive termination of the executive's employment within a specified period of the change in control to receive benefits.
 These agreements provide for automatic renewal to protect employees; however, we retain the ability to terminate the agreements prior to a change in control with sufficient notice; - Cash severance payments upon an involuntary termination outside of a change in control for Mr. Poneman under his employment agreement are limited to (a) two times base salary and annual bonus and (b) Mr. Poneman's pro-rated performance bonus based on actual performance for the year in which the termination of employment occurs.
 Cash severance payments upon an involuntary termination outside of a change in control for all other executives under their change in control agreements are limited to (a) one times base salary and annual bonus for other executives and (b) the executive's prorated performance bonus based on actual performance for the year in which the termination of employment occurs; - We do not provide excise tax-gross ups to our executives under their employment or change in control agreements or any other agreement; and - We have a strong risk management program with specific responsibilities assigned to the Board and its committees, with the goal of avoiding excessive risk in our compensation programs.

-Our 2017 Compensation Program
+Our 2018 Compensation Program